SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-3-building-images.md

 install the packages `bzip2`, `ca-certificates`, `curl`, `fontconfig`, `git`, `language-pack-en`, `tzdata`, `vim`, `unzip` and `wget`.
-Say that you build this image now, and then in a month's time you realize that you would have liked a Swedish language pack instead of an English.
-You change to `language-pack-sv` and rebuild the image.
+Say that you build this image now, and then in a month's time you realize that you would have liked a French language pack instead of an English.
+You change to `language-pack-fr` and rebuild the image.
 Docker detects that there is no layer with the new list of packages and reruns the second `RUN` command. *However, there is no way for Docker to know that it should also update the apt-get package lists*.